Ayo Fayose: Travails with the EFCC

-The Economic and Financial Crimes Commission froze four Zenith Bank accounts allegedly used by Fayose to launder money for his Ekiti governorship election in 2014 in a lawsuit no. FHC/CS?871/2016 titled “Federal Republic of Nigeria Vs Zenith bank PLC account numbers 1003126654, 9013074033, 1010170969 and 1013835889.”
+The Economic and Financial Crimes Commission froze four Zenith Bank accounts allegedly used by Fayose to launder money for his Ekiti governorship election in 2014 in a lawsuit no. FHC/CS?871/2016 titled "Federal Republic of Nigeria Vs Zenith bank PLC account numbers 1003126654, 9013074033, 1010170969 and 1013835889."

-The judge Justice Mohammed Idris had granted the EFCC on June 24, 2016 an order to freeze all the funds in the said accounts in Zenith Bank.
+The judge Justice Mohammed Idris had granted the EFCC on 24 June 2016 an order to freeze all the funds in the said accounts in Zenith Bank.
 Two accounts belong to Governor Ayo Fayose while the third belongs to his hotel Spotless Hotel in Ado Ekiti.
-The fourth account was operated by one of Fayose’s aides, Abiodun Agbele, who is under EFCC custody.
+The fourth account was operated by one of Fayose's aides, Abiodun Agbele, who is under EFCC custody.

 The EFCC had alleged that those accounts possessed funds, said to be about N4.7 billion (US$20mn) stolen from the office of the National Security Adviser, with most of the money secretly retained by Fayose for his personal use after the election.
 Ayo Fayose was fingered by former Nigerian Minister of State for Defense, Musiliu Obanikoro as one of the beneficiaries of the $2.1billion arms deal scandal, which saw the illegal diversion and theft of funds that was allegedly appropriated to fight the Boko Haram insurgency.

 Fayose is alleged to own a radio station, Our People's FM, on 104.1 MHz in Ado Ekiti.
 The station was forcibly seized for a time in 2019, allegedly due to land use violations, though political considerations were also mentioned.

 Challenged Aisha Buhari To Travel To USA

 On 22 June 2016, Fayose had claimed that Aisha Buhari, the wife of the Nigerian president Muhammadu Buhari was the same person (who had claimed to be a daughter of General Muhammadu Buhari) indicted by a US Court for transferring $170,000 to indicted US Congressman, Williams Jefferson, in the William J. Jefferson corruption case involving Halliburton and that she was avoiding arrest by US authorities by failing to accompany her husband on his three presidential visits to the United States.

-However, when Aisha Buhari travelled to Washington DC on 4 August 2016, Fayose subsequently claimed that her US visit did not invalidate the Haliburton judgement against her, saying "Has traveling to the US invalidated the judgment that said Aisha Buhari transferred $170,000 to Jefferson’s account?
-“Has traveling to the US erased the fact that Aisha Buhari transferred $170,000 to Williams Jefferson?
+However, when Aisha Buhari travelled to Washington DC on 4 August 2016, Fayose subsequently claimed that her US visit did not invalidate the Haliburton judgement against her, saying "Has traveling to the US invalidated the judgment that said Aisha Buhari transferred $170,000 to Jefferson's account?" and "Has traveling to the US erased the fact that Aisha Buhari transferred $170,000 to Williams Jefferson?"